ssp21/ssp21-spec/ssp21.md

 All DH curves will support the following two algorithms with the key lengths specified above.

-* GeneratePublicKey() - Generate a random private key and calculate the corresponding public key.
+* GenerateKeyPair() - Generate a random public/private key pair.

-* DH(key_pair, public_key) - Given a local key pair and remotely supplied public key, calculate a sequence of bytes of length _DHLEN_.
+* DH(private_key, public_key) - Given a local private key and remotely supplied public key, calculate bytes of length _DHLEN_.

 <!--- RLC: Should perhaps mention, as in the RFC, to check for all zeroes. -->